 The weekend is here and you know it’s mean you get to take a look at some nice 3D printed items available in our designers stores.
 So relax and enjoy!
 Littletroll made a nice little character flying with a jetpack.
 We printed it in our multicolor material.
 We particularly like the result of the smoke.
 Nora, our US Sales Manager, has one sitting on her desk… Also, Amanda has designed beautiful little creatures on our...Read More

 Good news for the british pupils (at least we suspect that some of them will be thrilled)!
 The british government made the announcement, that it will publish a new national curriculum.
 The new educational program will emphasise the use of 3D printers, laser cutters and robotics, also giving some place to lessons in programming micro-processor chips.
 This announcement will take place later this week as part of a larger program for the...Read More

 Maybe it’s because Le Tour de France‘s 100th edition just started last week, but since last weekend, we’ve seen to nice 3D printing project related to cycling.
 Since Sculpteo‘s co-founder, Clément Moreau, is coming to the office every day with his bike, Tour de France or not, we had to talk about it.
 The first project comes from New Zealand.
 Designer Annabelle Nichols created a wooden handlebar for bikes, which...Read More

 A talk about the future of 3D printing.

 Clay Lambert, general manager of the Menlo Park TechShop and Blaine Dehmlow General Manager of the San Francisco TechShop were hosts of Martin Wasserman inside this Future Talk Vidéo.
 This talk offers a good view of 3D printing’s capabilities at the moment, and answers the question of our expectations for the future.
 Even if it’s not the weekend, you can find 10 minutes to sit and watch.
-Related posts: Infographic:...Read More
+Related posts: CES 2017: As...Read More